go-gitea/gitea/docs/content/doc/upgrade/from-gogs.en-us.md

 # Upgrade from Gogs

-Only ancient versions (up to 0.9.146) of Gogs can be easily migrated to Gitea.
+Gogs, version 0.9.146 and older, can be easily migrated to Gitea.

 There are some basic steps to follow.
 On a Linux system run as the Gogs user: